Support your Unhoused Neighbours this Winter

 CHEK news coverage from January 2024

-Kori Sidaway from CHEK News interviewed both Niki and Tammy (who sometimes goes by Tammilynn) for this January 9, 2024 article (so before they presented to Mayor and Council).
+Kori Sidaway from CHEK News interviewed both Niki and Tammilyn for this January 9, 2024 article (so before they presented to Mayor and Council).

 Helen Smith Addresses Mayor and Council – April 11, 2024